 The Education Act requires boards (including public charter schools) and private schools to provide parents with notice where courses of study, educational programs or instructional materials, or instruction or exercises, include subject matter that deals primarily and explicitly with religion or human sexuality.
 Where a parent makes a written request, a student shall be exempt, without academic penalty, from such instruction, course of study, educational program or use of instructional material.

-For more information, see the Human Sexuality Education Policy and Notice Under Section 58.1 of the Education Act, or contact the Early Middle Years (K–9) Branch or the High School Careers (K–12), Arts & Wellness, Languages and Locally Developed Courses Branch.
+For more information, see the Human Sexuality Education Policy and Notice Under Section 58.1 of the Education Act, or contact the Wellness and Languages Branch.
 For contact information, see Appendix 1.